variantstudios/wisdomwaysacupuncture.com/_posts/2017-09-03-successfully-treat-fibroids-with-acupuncture--herbs.md

 Old Chinese Medicine looks like “there’s an underlying imbalance that’s CAUSING the disease, which shows up in infinitely unique ways in each patient.
 THAT’S what we’re treating, so despite what their disease name is, to successfully treat the patient’s disease you need to know how to diagnose and treat the underlying imbalance”.

-However, more and more acupuncture schools aren't teaching students how to do this complex form of diagnosis, so modern Chinese medicine unfortunately looks more like “this is the disease, and this is the herbal formula to treat it”.
+However, more and more acupuncture schools aren’t teaching students how to do this complex form of diagnosis, so modern Chinese medicine unfortunately looks more like “this is the disease, and this is the herbal formula to treat it”.

-So, there’s a few “fibroid” formulas, and “crampy period” formulas, etc.&nbsp; Each fibroid patient will get a cookie cutter treatment for "fibroids".
+So, there’s a few “fibroid” formulas, and “crampy period” formulas, etc.&nbsp; Each fibroid patient will get a cookie cutter treatment for “fibroids”.

 But this doesn’t work.